 One of my favorite places to be in Europe is atop the Zugspitze — the highest point in Germany.
-Standing on this 9,700-foot peak, you can't help but marvel at the thought that you are above everyone else in the entire country — number one out of 82 million.
+Standing on this 9,700-foot peak, you can't help but marvel at the thought that, for at least a few moments, you are standing above everyone else in the entire country — number one out of 83 million.
 From here, facing south, I feel like a maestro conducting an orchestra of snowcapped peaks as the mighty Alps stretch seemingly forever to the right and left.

 Lifts from both countries meet at the top.
 As if waging an epic battle of alpine engineering, just a few years after the Austrians built a cable car to their Zugspitze station, the Germans drilled through the mountain in 1931 so that a cogwheel train could deposit nature lovers on a glacier just below their side of the summit (the German side now runs a cable car as well).

 Today, whether you ascend from the Austrian or German side, you can straddle the border between two great nations while enjoying an incredible view.
-Restaurants, shops, and telescopes await you at the summit.
+Restaurants, shops, a small museum, and telescopes await you at the summit.

-Up top are two separate terraces — Bavarian and Tirolian — connected by a narrow walk which was the border station.
+Up top are two separate terraces — Bavarian and Tirolean — connected by a narrow walk that had been the border station.
 Crossing used to be a big deal — you'd get your passport stamped at the little blue house and shift your currency from shillings to marks.
 While the border formalities are long gone, local pride still shines here.
 Up here no German or Austrian national banners grace the summit, but regional ones instead for "Freistaat Bayern" and "Land Tirol."